That's Cunning! Shijō Saidai no Sakusen?

 That's Cunning!
 Shijo Saidai no Sakusen? (Ｔｈａｔ’ｓカンニング！史上最大の作戦) is a 1996 comedy film directed by Hiroshi Sugawara.
 It stars Tatsuya Yamaguchi and Namie Amuro.
+Directed by Hiroshi Sugawara, it centers on a group of students who develop cheating schemes in a fight to expose a corrupt professor who is intent on making profit off their university.

 Plot

 A group of students head to a university class hall for an exam.
 Among them are residents of Sigma dormitory house, who organizes a cheating scam; one of them, Kenji Kimura (Tatsuya Yamaguchi), aims to graduate and do research under the much-admired Professor Namazuda, doesn't cheat.
 After some time, Kimura's high school friend, Yumi Morishita (Namie Amuro), also starts cheating.
 During the exam, Professor Yuusuke Migita, through binoculars, spots Kamei cheating.
-When the he comes to the hall, Kimura who had feelings for Morishita worries that Migita has seen her cheating, but is relieved when Migita calls out Kamei instead, who is expelled.
+When he comes to the hall, Kimura who had feelings for Morishita worries that Migita has seen her cheating, but is relieved when Migita calls out Kamei instead, who is expelled.
 Later, Kimura attempts to help Kamei re-enter the university, but Migita refuses.

-Unknown to the university population, Migita, despite his strict nature, is shown to be corrupt after he conspires with the university chairman on a plan to demolish all the dormitories and build a hotel to make money.
+Unknown to the university population, Migita, despite his strict nature, is shown to be corrupt after he conspires with the institution's chairman, a conglomerate head, and construction company president, on a plan to demolish all the dormitories and build a hotel to make money.
 They have a board meeting regarding the issue and it is decided that the plan will be executed if the students cannot pass the exams with good grades.